A New, Better Way of Investing

 The catalyst that prompted the development of Dynamic Investment Theory was the complete and utter failure of Modern Portfolio Theory (MPT) portfolio design and management methods to cope with the stock market crash of 2008.
 MPT, used by virtually all advisors today, uses asset allocation to design a portfolio to match a client's risk profile.
 Then investors are told to simply "buy and hold" their portfolios for the long term.
 As a result, MPT portfolios go up and down with the market without the capacity to take full advantage of uptrends or to avoid downtrends.

 A "static" MPT portfolio in a dynamic market is a disaster waiting to happen and it did in 2008.
 After observing people losing up to 50% of their life-savings as a result of the 2008 crash, NAOI President, Leland Hevner, decided that there had to be a better approach to portfolio design and to investing in general.
 He formed the NAOI Research Center to find it.
-And after 5+ years of research he did in the form of Dynamic Investing Theory.
+And after 5+ years of research it was found the form of Dynamic Investing Theory.
 An overview of this innovative approach to investing is provided below.

 Design Criteria for a New Approach to Portfolio Design

-When the NAOI Research Center began its research and development effort to find a better approach to portfolio design we started with a blank slate.
+When the NAOI Research Center began its research effort to find a better approach to portfolio design we started with a blank slate.
 NAOI researchers were told to not be constrained by the rules of MPT or any other traditional methods.
-Rather they were directed to meet the goals that the public had provided to the NAOI when we asked them what they wanted in a new approach to investing.
-They told us the following:
+Rather they were directed to meet the goals that the public had provided to the NAOI when we asked them what they wanted/needed in a new approach to invest with confidence.
+They gave us the following goals and thus our design criteria:

 - Capture Positive Returns Potential - In any economic condition there exist markets, market segments and/or asset classes that are moving up in price.
 Thus there exists positive returns potential somewhere in the market at all times.
 The new approach must to be able to automatically, without the need for human judgment, identify and capture this potential.